pirocorp/Object-Oriented-Design/13. DDD/Elements of a Domain Model.md

 And we are using the `ints` created by the database when we persisted these with the CRUD context in a different application, but they are still entities here.

 The `Clinic Management` bounded context is responsible for updating these types.
-When changes are made, application events are published by `Clinic Management`, and the `FrontDesk` bounded context subscribes to those events.
+When changes are made, application events are published by `Clinic Management`, and the `FrontDesk` bounded context subscribes to those events and updates its copies of the entities.

 ![image](https://user-images.githubusercontent.com/34960418/211857199-cffe835f-3ed1-4fe7-a758-22126676c566.png)